-The comments received and the Department's responses are summarized below.
+A summary of the public comments and agency responses is provided below and included on the web page under the Response to Comments tab for the final 2022 Integrated Report.
 The number(s) in parentheses after each comment identify the respective commenter(s) listed above.